Free tool

 Meeting time zone planner

-Choose a meeting date, add each participant's city or IANA time zone, then set their normal working hours.
+Choose a meeting date, add each participant's city, IANA timezone, or UTC offset, then set their normal working hours.
 The planner converts everything to one reference timeline so you can see which hours are comfortable, early, late, or outside normal working time.

 Click a suggested time or pick any slot in the grid.
 The result shows the same meeting moment in every participant's local time, including the correct daylight saving offset for the selected date.